Grant Funded Opportunity for Nursing Home staff

 Thank you for your consideration of this important grant funded project for Tennessee nursing homes that qualify.
-We are confident that this program will create opportunities for unique and rewarding life-affirming moments for care professionals, program participants and family members.
+We will provide training for your staff to facilitate this therapeutic art program.
+We're confident that this program will create opportunities for unique and rewarding life-affirming moments for care professionals, participants and family members.

 From watercolors, colored pencils to collage and an array of other materials, this educational training is a combination of listening, learning and a hands-on approach in how to start and sustain a successful activities program that greatly differs from art and crafts.

 The arts have a unique ability to help individuals get in touch with their real identity and surroundings.
 Helping individuals to remain present and connected is key to offsetting the impact of isolation and transition trauma which often lead to delirium and loss of self.

 The arts are not limited to a select group of privileged individuals.
 Illness has a very leveling effect and the very nature of the arts means that everyone—regardless of ethnic group, race, age, economic status, geographical region or diagnosis—can enjoy all that the arts can bring to care experiences.